The Science Behind Sound Therapy

 Sound Massage & Relaxation

-• Beta 13–21 Hz: conscious awareness; concentration, attention, intellection performance
+• Beta 13–21 Hz: Active thinking, concentration, alertness

-• Delta 0.4–3 Hz: Deep sleep, fainting, most profound meditation, trance, profound hypnosis
+• Delta 0.4–3 Hz: Deep sleep, unconscious states, trance

 A state of light to profound relaxation generally prevails during sound massage – usually the alpha state, and sometimes the theta state are achieved.
 It depends on the individual physiological and psychological response to relaxation.